 |---|---|

-| Source-sink analysis | Detects combinations of untrusted content + dangerous action |
+| Source-sink analysis | Detection of combinations of untrusted content + dangerous action |

-| Safe Url | Detects if conversation information would be sent to a third party — requests confirmation or blocks |
+| Safe Url | Detects whether information from the conversation would be transmitted to a third party — asks for confirmation or blocks |

-| Application sandbox | Canvas and ChatGPT Apps detect unexpected communications and request consent |
+| Application sandbox | Canvas and ChatGPT Apps detect unexpected communications and ask for consent |

 🔗 Designing AI agents to resist prompt injection